IA v. Karina Cooper: Widow’s Words Murder Trial

 Deputies found no gun at the scene but did recover a .22 shell casing.

-In their opening statement, prosecutors alleged Karina and Danker were having an affair and plotted to kill Ryan to collect $500,000 in life insurance.
+In their opening statement, prosecutors argued Karina and Danker were having an affair and plotted to kill Ryan to collect $500,000 in life insurance.
 The defense argued that Danker alone killed Ryan, describing him as a manipulative lover who pulled Karina into a “fantasy of starting a new family.”

 DAILY TRIAL HIGHLIGHTS